 The purpose of this booklet is to provide you with the provisions and benefits of The Steamfitters' Industry Welfare Fund.
-The benefits summarized in this booklet are effective as of January 1, 2022.
-This booklet replaces and supersedes any prior booklets describing your benefits from the Fund.
-The provisions of the Plan Document governing the Fund and the various contracts with benefit providers or insured certificates, or insurance contracts govern the payment of all benefits, and the Plan Document and full contracts with benefit providers or insured certificates or insurance contracts should be consulted if you have any questions regarding your benefits.
+The benefits summarized in this booklet are effective as of July 1, 2023.
+The provisions of the Plan Document governing the Fund and the various contracts with benefit providers or insured certificates, or insurance contracts govern the payment of all benefits, and the Plan Document and full contracts with benefit providers or insurance contracts should be consulted if you have any questions regarding your benefits.
 Copies of the Plan Document and all contracts with benefit providers or insured certificates or insurance contracts pertaining to the Plan are available for your inspection and copying at the Fund Office.
 If there is any difference between this booklet and the Plan Document or contracts with benefit providers, insured certificates or insurance contracts, the provisions of the Plan Document, contracts and certificates will govern.

-To All Participants in the Steamfitters' Industry Welfare Fund:
+To All Participants in the Steamfitters' Industry Welfare Fund Sprinkler Division: